 For unassigned workspace to be effective, documents must be available electronically and not depend on paper files.
 In addition, computer access must be supported from anywhere, so offices will need either widespread use of laptops or roaming profiles deployed on standard desktops, so employees are not tied to specific computers.
 Finally, the use of information systems that are cloud-based will facilitate easy transition between workplaces and between home and office.

 A recent addition to agile workspace practices has been the popularity of co-working, which is the practice of people from different companies sharing a common workspace.
 This concept emerged from technology incubators that were designed to provide workspace for start-up companies with uncertain futures without expensive tenant fit-out or long-term leases.
 The idea first gained popularity with freelance creative professionals and became widely known through the company WeWork.
 Before the pandemic, co-working had become an accepted solution for companies of all sizes to trim out space needs without the burden of long-term commitments.

 During the pandemic, co-working spaces have been either shut down or greatly constrained due to the high level of social interaction associated with co-working space design.
 When the pandemic is over however, it is likely that co-working will regain its popularity, largely driven by the need for workplace and real estate flexibility.

 Much about the future is uncertain, but business will continue valuing effectiveness, efficiency and flexibility in their workplaces.
 The hybrid workplace that combines the flexibility and efficiency of shared workplaces with liberal remote work practices meets all three criteria.

-For an in-depth dive into how hoteling solutions can bolster your flexible work strategy, watch our on-demand product demo Digital Workplace Solutions: Hoteling & Room Scheduling.
+For an in-depth dive into how hoteling solutions can bolster your flexible work strategy, watch our on-demand product demo Workplace Management Solutions: Hoteling & Room Scheduling.